pabloheigvd/MAC-projet/README.md

 ### Registering the bot
 You first have to register it on Telegram, for this follow the [documentation](https://core.telegram.org/bots).
 - Register your bot on BotFather
-- Register two commands:
+- Register these commands:
   - `help` - Provides some help to use the bot
   - `recommendactors` - Tries to recommend actors based on user preferences
   - `playeractivity` - Shows recent match activity for a given player
   - `linkaccount` - Allows a Telegram user to link his Dota account
-  - `followplayer` -
+  - `followplayer` - Follow a Telegram user in the discussion (or using inline query)
   - `showfollowings` -
   - `recommendhero` -
 - run `/setinline` and `/setinlinefeedback` for the bot to be able to answer inline queries